Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: I llustris TNG Simulations and Sample Selection

-\item[(B)] Galaxy stellar mass: $M_{*} = 10^{8}-10^{10} M_{\odot}$, calculated within $r_{\mathrm{e}}$.
+\item[(B)] \textit{Galaxy stellar mass}: $M_{*} = 10^{8}-10^{10}\ M_{\odot}$, calculated within $r_{e}$.

-\item[(C)] Metallicity: Adjusted $\langle\text{[Z/H]}\rangle > -0.45$ (Note: The adjustment of $\langle\text{[Z/H]}\rangle$ by -0.75 dex to align with observational data is detailed in the subsequent section ``Rescaling of Metallicity in The TNG50 Simulation").
-This additional condition is aimed at identifying CSSs that deviate from the usual mass-metallicity trend. \end{enumerate} We further exclude objects younger than 3 Gyr because their very limited number of old star particles makes it difficult to trace their evolution using only star particles at $z=0$.
+\item[(C)] \textit{Metallicity}: Adjusted $\langle\text{[Z/H]}\rangle > -0.45$ (Note: The adjustment of $\langle\text{[Z/H]}\rangle$ by -0.75 dex to align with observational data is detailed in Section~\ref{Rescaling of Metallicity}).
+This additional condition is aimed at identifying CSSs that deviate from the mass-metallicity relation of TNG50 galaxies. \end{enumerate} We further exclude objects younger than 3 Gyr because their very limited number of old star particles makes it difficult to trace their evolution using only star particles at $z=0$.
 The above selection procedures result in a sample of 227 CSSs in the TNG50 simulation.
-The selected CSSs (triangles in Figure~\ref{mass-size}) are outliers from the mass-size relation of ordinary dwarf galaxies (grey contours).
+The selected CSSs (triangles in Figure~\ref{mass-size}) are outliers from the mass–size relation of ordinary dwarf galaxies (gray contours).
 These ordinary dwarfs consist of galaxies other than CSSs in the same mass range.
-The BSF-CSSs (blue triangles) are generally more metal-rich and younger than the TS-CSSs (red triangles).
-TS-CSSs have metal-rich but older stellar populations, similar to those typically found in high-mass early-type galaxies \citep{Chilingarian2009}, betraying their genesis within the centres of massive galaxies.
-These two types of CSSs distribute similarly in mass, while BSF-CSSs are generally more compact than TS-CSSs (left panel of Figure~\ref{mass-size}).
+BSF-CSSs (blue triangles) are generally more metal-rich and younger than TS-CSSs (red triangles).
+TS-CSSs have metal-rich but older stellar populations, similar to those typically found in highmass early-type galaxies \citep{Chilingarian2009}, betraying their genesis within the centers of massive galaxies.
+These two types of CSSs are similar in mass, while BSF-CSSs are generally more compact than TS-CSSs (left panel of Figure~\ref{mass-size}).